 Hyperhidrosis is classified as either congenital or acquired depending upon the onset time.
 Focal hyperhidrosis starts during adolescence or earlier and is an inherited or genetic condition.
 Secondary hyperhidrosis can start at any point in life and can be due to disorders or conditions such as disorders of the thyroid or pituitary glands, tumors, gout, menopause or certain drugs.

 Profuse sweating can either be localized to specific body parts or generalized.
 When it is localized, it is called primary focal hyperhidrosis.
 Secondary or generalized hyperhidrosis involving the whole body is generally the result of an underlying condition.
 For example, those suffering from profuse sweating of the armpit are said to be suffering from primary focal hyperhidrosis in the underarm region

 When curing hyperhidrosis in the underarm region, the miraDry® procedure has proven to be quite effective.
 This procedure is an FDA approved non-method, removing hyperactive sweat glands from the underarm region.
 The miraDry® process uses microwave energy applied under local anesthesia to destroy the excessive sweating causes – overactive sweat glands.

 There will be an immediate reduction of sweat after the process is completed.
 There may be some swelling or soreness, which is normal and is treated with an over-the-counter pain reliever and ice packs.
 This procedure has minimal or no downtown for the patient; however, exercise is not recommended for a few days after the procedure.

 You can stop sweating while sleeping today!
-If you’re suffering from hyperactive sweat glands, nightsweats, excessive armpit sweat, or generalized hyperhidrosis, call The Skin & Vein Clinic today at 800-400-VEIN to schedule a consultation.
+If you’re suffering from hyperactive sweat glands, nightsweats, excessive armpit sweat, or generalized hyperhidrosis, click to call The Skin & Vein Clinic today to schedule a consultation.
 We’ll help you cure the causes of night sweats and hyperhidrosis today!